By: Team T09-1 Since: Feb 2019 Licence: MIT

 requirement_remove code/IS4231

-from the degree requirement category.
+Removes the module codeIS4231from the degree requirement category.

 The two images below this command describes what you should see when you execute the above command